Trusted WordPress tutorials, when you need them most.

 The story of WordPress tells us how open source communities work to make something so useful without compromising software freedom.
 The WordPress project is driven by a community of dedicated developers, users, and supporters.
 That’s why WordPress is free.

-WordPress started out because the development of an existing blogging software b2/cafelog was discontinued by their main developers.
+WordPress started out because the development of an existing blogging software called b2/cafelog was discontinued by their main developers.
 In 2003, two users of b2/cafelog, Matt Mullenweg and Mike Little, decided to build a new platform on top of b2/cafelog.

-They probably didn’t know that they were about to start a journey that would eventually benefit millions of users around the globe, and that a whole industry of thousands of developers, designers, writers, bloggers, and web publishers would make their living off it.
-Today, WordPress powers over 43% of all websites on the internet.
+They probably didn’t know that they were about to start a journey that would eventually benefit millions of users around the globe and that a whole industry of thousands of developers, designers, writers, bloggers, and web publishers would make their living off it.

 Let’s take a look at the history of WordPress.